glotzerlab/hoomd-blue/sphinx-doc/features.rst

 Run time compilation
 --------------------

-Some operations allow the user to provide arbitrary C++ code which HOOMD-blue compiles at run time and executes during the simulation. `hpmc.pair.user` and `hpmc.external.user` enable users to apply arbiratray pair and external potentials to particles in HPMC simulations. `hpmc.pair.user` is supports both CPUs and NVIDIA GPUs while `hpmc.external.user` is only supports CPUs.
+Some operations allow the user to provide arbitrary C++ code that HOOMD-blue compiles at run time and executes during the simulation. `hpmc.pair.user` and `hpmc.external.user` enable users to apply arbitrary pair and external potentials to particles in HPMC simulations. `hpmc.pair.user` supports both CPUs and NVIDIA GPUs while `hpmc.external.user` only supports CPUs.
 Run time compilation must be enabled at compile time with the ``ENABLE_LLVM`` CMake option (see :doc:`building`).
 At runtime, `hoomd.version.llvm_enabled` indicates whether the build supports run time compilation.